 - Sub in 32g coconut flour: I tested a version with coconut flour to play up the coconut flavor in the filling.
 The results are almost indistinguishable.
 When subbing coconut flour, you need less coconut flour because it is much more absorbent.

-Does this gluten-free cake need xanthan gum
+Does this cake need xanthan gum?

 Nope!
 The combination of flours along with the soft cakiness of the cocoa powder adds enough structure to create a cake crumb that's light with the classic chew of traditional gluten-filled cake.